kolyvan/kybook2-localization/readme.md

 * Do not remove the semicolons **;** at the end of line!
 * As finished, submit a pull request.

-### And if you are not familiar with such things as forking, pull request, etc then you can send directly to me your localization.
+#### And if you are not familiar with such things as forking, pull request, etc then you can send directly to me your localization.

+### Thanks
+- [Carsten Perthel](https:///github.com/cpesoft) for the German translation.